vodidan/UEDX46460015-MD50E-ESPHome-config/README.md

 The config uses:
 - `qspi_dbi` custom display driver from ESPHome
 - LVGL for rendering UI
-- Iinit sequence for SH8601
+- Init sequence for SH8601

 ## 🛠️ Hardware Pins